 Elongating clusters at the end of branching stems and arising from the leaf axils, with a small compact flower head at the tip and fruit developing below it.
-Flowers are about 1/8 inch across with 4 nearly indistinct spatula-shaped petals alternating with 4 yellowish green oblong sepals that are about as long as the petals.
+Flowers are less than ¼ inch across with 4 yellow spatula-shaped petals about 2 mm long alternating with 4 yellowish-green oblong sepals that are about as long as the petals.
 6 yellow stamens and a stout style are in the center

 Leaves and stems:

-Leaves are somewhat variable, 3 to 7 inches long, oblong or egg- to lance-shaped, coarsely toothed and may be hairy on the underside.
-Basal leaves are stalked, basal and lower leaves usually with a few to several deep, narrow lobes and a large lobe at the tip end.
-Stem leaves become smaller, unlobed with little or no stalk in the upper plant.
-Stems are green or tinged red and may be hairy, depending on the variety.
+Leaves are somewhat variable, 2½ to 8 inches (6 to 20+ cm) long, lance-oblong to egg-shaped in outline, coarsely toothed and may be hairy or hairless.
+Basal leaves are stalked; basal and lower leaves usually have a few to several deep, narrow lobes and a large lobe at the tip end.
+Stem leaves become smaller, less lobed, and stalkless or nearly so in the upper plant.
+Stems are erect to ascending, usually branched in the upper plant, green or tinged red, hairy or hairless.

-Fruit is a cylindrical pod about 1/3 inch long, bulging slightly with the developing seed, and the remains of the style persisting at the tip.
+Fruit is a cylindrical pod up to about 3/8 inch (3 to 10 mm) long, straight to slightly curved, bulging with the developing seed, and the remains of the style persisting at the tip.
 The stalks are held straight out, with the pod usually angled up slightly.

-There are 2 subspecies of Bog Yellow-cress found in Minnesota: subsp. hispida, with leaves that are hairy on the underside as well as a hairy stem, and subsp. palustris, which is smooth throughout.
-While the flowers are similar to some Descurainia (tansy mustard) species, the shape of the leaves and fruits are different enough to distinguish them from Bog Yellow-cress.
+There are 2 subspecies of Bog Yellow-cress found in Minnesota: subsp. hispida, with hairy leaves and stems, and subsp. palustris, which is hairless throughout.
+While the flowers are similar to some Descurainia (tansy mustard) species, their finely divided, more feathery leaves and slender, longer pods are different enough to distinguish them from Bog Yellow-cress.

 Please visit our sponsors